MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-luis.md

         }

         options.CredentialProvider = new SimpleCredentialProvider(endpointService.AppId, endpointService.AppPassword);

         // ...
     });
 }
 ```

-Next, in the `Luis.cs` file, the bot gets this LUIS instance.
+Next, in the `LuisBot.cs` file, the bot gets this LUIS instance.

 ```csharp
 public class LuisBot : IBot